-The directors make this assessment in respect of a period of one year from the date of approval of the financial statements.
-It is difficult to determine the full impact of risks arising from price inflation including the increase in utilities prices, however after due considerations the directors have concluded that the trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the trust's ability to continue its operational activities and continue as a going concern.
+The directors make this assessment in respect of a period of one year from the date of approval of the financial statements After due considerations, including estimates of support staff and teachers' pay increases together with the associated DfE funding, and the reduction in utilities prices in 2023, the directors have concluded that the trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the trust's ability to continue its operational activities and continue as a going concern.
 The directors continue to adopt the going concern basis of accounting in preparing the financial statements.